 In our case, we may have two to three kids in college at the same time for a few years, so it’s imperative that we work together.
 But it doesn’t have to be difficult or stressful.

-We want to be prepared, and the EFC calculator has been the most valuable tool thus far.
+We want to be prepared, and the SAI calculator has been the most valuable tool thus far.
 Life is just easier when you remove the guesswork and stick to the facts.

-If you have kids headed for college and want to avoid disputes or disagreements over how much you’ll need to pay and who’s responsible, start with the EFC calculator.
+If you have kids headed for college and want to avoid disputes or disagreements over how much you’ll need to pay and who’s responsible, start with the SAI calculator.

 You can also read more about my experiences and get more advice in The Importance of Talking with Your Ex-Spouse About College Costs and How My Ex-Husband and I Are Paying For College.